Weekend Getaways in Alabama

 Renaissance Birmingham Ross Bridge Golf Resort and Spa

-I thought the golf experience was truly spectacular—after all, the resort boasts the fifth-longest golf course in the world, part of the famed Robert Trent Jones Golf Trail.
+I thought the golf and spa experience was truly spectacular!
+Why?
+Now, first things first, the resort boasts the fifth-longest golf course in the world.
+In fact, it's part of the famed Robert Trent Jones Golf Trail.
 And that dramatic waterfall between the 9th and 18th greens?
-Sheer show-stopper.
+A real show-stopper!

 What I loved best:

-I found dining at Brock’s and unwinding in JT’s Lounge to be a romantic highlight—live evening music and specialty martinis gave each night a delightful, intimate soundtrack.
+I found dining at Brock’s and unwinding in JT’s Lounge perfect.
+Live evening music included.

-Valley Hotel also offered a solid range of onsite features: two restaurants and bars (including an upscale Southern-inspired eatery), a 24-hour fitness center, valet parking, meeting spaces, and a stylish lobby perfect for relaxing.
+Valley Hotel has a solid range of onsite conveniences: two restaurants and bars (including an upscale Southern-inspired eatery), a 24-hour fitness center, valet parking, meeting spaces, and a stylish lobby.

 Check prices and availability at Valley Hotel